Updated May 22, 2023

 Introduction to Memory Cards

-Memory cards are used to store data in electronic devices such as cellphones, digital cameras, as well as other handheld devices.
-This is a non-volatile flash memory meaning even if you remove the card from your device, it won’t lose data.
-Also, memory cards can be reused, reformatted and data can be erased from the card.
-Users should choose a memory card based on their capacity, price, and compatibility.
-It depends on the devices whether it will support a specific type or specific size of memory card.
+Memory cards store data in electronic devices such as cell phones, digital cameras, and other handheld devices.
+This is a non-volatile flash memory meaning even if you remove the card from your device; it won’t lose data.
+Also, memory cards can be reused and reformatted, and data can be erased from the card.
+Users should choose a memory card based on capacity, price, and compatibility.
+It depends on whether the device will support a specific type or specific size of memory card.
 There are different types of memory cards.
-Now a days cards have become smaller physically but are of larger capacity.
-Most common types of memory cards are Secure Digital and CompactFlash in Micro and Normal variants.
+Nowadays, cards have become smaller physically but are of larger capacity.
+The most common types of memory cards are Secure Digital and CompactFlash in Micro and Normal variants.

 Various Types of Memory Cards

 The CompactFlash, also known as CF Card, is used by photographers.
 CF cards are much more prominent in size than SD cards and are less used.
 They offer bigger storage, as well as run-time speed is higher.

 There are two types of CompactFlash cards which have different capacities:

 - Type I Cards: 42.8mm x 36.4mm x 3.3 mm thick.

 - Type II Cards: 42.8mm x 36.4mm x 5.5 mm thick.

 Secure Digital is the basic format of the SD card.
 The size of the SD card is 32 mm x 24 mm and 2.1 mm thick.
 These SDHC (Secure Digital High Capacity) cards have a maximum storage capacity of 4GB.
 The speed of these Cards is less than other SD cards.